nansencenter/nextsim/README.md

 	5) From petsc directory, type: “./pconfigure.sh” (sudo password is required during the process)
 	6) From petsc directory, follow the instruction for the rest of the compilation (something like: “make PETSC_DIR=/Users/syloui/Developer/petsc-3.6.1 PETSC_ARCH=arch-darwin-c-opt all”, “sudo make PETSC_DIR=/Users/syloui/Developer/petsc-3.6.1 PETSC_ARCH=arch-darwin-c-opt install” and “make PETSC_DIR=/opt/local/petsc PETSC_ARCH="" test”)

+Note: for debugging, use another copy of petsc compiled with --download-mpich and --with-debugging and using another path, for example using export PETSC_PREFIX=/opt/local/petsc-debug.
+Set this path in your .bashprofile by using export PETSC_DIR=/opt/local/petsc-debug before recompiling the whole neXtSIM code (core + model).

+You can run the code with the options:
+-malloc_debug for memory error

 ####### Install netcdf #######
 1) instal hdf5 via macport: "sudo port install hdf5"